Drivers warned of new rules at roundabouts and junctions coming in the next few days

 The updates also aim to strengthen and clarify rules on who has right of way in a variety of situations.

-Drivers and cyclists must now give way to pedestrians crossing or waiting to cross at a junction or zebra crossing.
+Drivers and cyclists should now give way to pedestrians crossing or waiting to cross at a junction or zebra crossing.
 Previously the guidance was only to give way to those already crossing.
-The rules also make it clear that cyclists must give way to pedestrians on shared-use cycle tracks.
+The rules also make it clear that cyclists should give way to pedestrians on shared-use cycle tracks.

 The Department for Transport says the changes are designed to make the roads safer for more vulnerable users but do not mean that pedestrians and cyclists have no responsibility.